-- a change is necessary to comply or align with a legal requirement; or - a change is required in the light of developments in international standards or in UK or European regulation; or - the risks to the public interest of not acting are significant, for example, a risk of systemic and/or market failure; or - it is possible to eliminate or significantly simplify a current requirement; or - it is necessary to clarify a current requirement; or - it is possible to create significant additional benefits in the public interest; or - a change is necessary to underpin the effectiveness of the FRC's enforcement and disciplinary activities; - 4) the anticipated benefits of the change outweigh the costs.
+- the risks to the public interest of not acting are significant, for example, a risk of systemic and/or market failure; or - it is possible to eliminate or significantly simplify a current requirement; or - it is necessary to clarify a current requirement; or - it is possible to create significant additional benefits in the public interest; or - a change is necessary to underpin the effectiveness of the FRC's enforcement and disciplinary activities; - 4) the anticipated benefits of the change outweigh the costs.

-3 The FRC's Reliability Objective for actuarial standards
+3 The Reliability Objective

-- 3.1 In support of its mission to promote high quality corporate governance and reporting to foster investment, the FRC has adopted strategies to: - create a framework that encourages trustworthy behaviour by directors and professionals, and engagement with them by investors; and - encourage production of trustworthy information that contributes to informed decisions. - 3.2 The FRC's work to support these strategies through technical actuarial standards continues to be guided by itsthe Reliability Objective for actuarial standards that it developed when it took on its actuarial standard-setting role:
+- 3.1 In support of its mission to promote high quality corporate governance and reporting to foster investment, the FRC has adopted strategies to: - create a framework that encourages trustworthy behaviour by directors and professionals, and engagement with them by investors; and - encourage production of trustworthy information that contributes to informed decisions. - 3.2 The FRC's work to support these strategies through technical actuarial standards is informed by the Reliability Objective: